minio/minio/docs/distributed/DESIGN.md

 ```
 Input for the key is the object name specified in `PutObject()`, returns a unique index.
 This index is one of the erasure sets where the object will reside.
 This function is a consistent hash for a given object name i.e for a given object name the index returned is always the same.

-- Write and Read quorum are required to be satisfied only across the erasure set for an object, healing is also done per object which contains the object with in the erasure set.
+- Write and Read quorum are required to be satisfied only across the erasure set for an object.
+Healing is also done per object within the erasure set which contains the object.

 - MinIO does erasure coding at the object level not at the volume level, unlike other object storage vendors.
 This allows applications to choose different storage class by setting `x-amz-storage-class=STANDARD/REDUCED_REDUNDANCY` for each object uploads so effectively utilizing the capacity of the cluster.
 Additionally these can also be enforced using IAM policies to make sure the client uploads with correct HTTP headers.